 Ioann, secular name Ilya Viktorovich Vitushkin (b.
 Aug.
 2, 1926, Yelohino village, Yaroslavl oblast, Russian S.F.S.R.), bishop of Kostroma and Yaroslavl, Locum Tenens of the Russian Orthodox Old Believers Church (2004, 2005).

-Ioannes XXIII, English John XXIII, original name Angelo Giuseppe Roncalli (b.
+Ioannes XXIII, Saint, English John XXIII, original name Angelo Giuseppe Roncalli (b.
 Nov.
 25, 1881, Sotto il Monte, Italy - d.
 June 3, 1963, Vatican City), pope of the Roman Catholic Church (1958-63).
 In March 1925 he was appointed apostolic visitor to Bulgaria.
 In keeping with custom, he was made an archbishop before he left Rome.
 He spent the next 10 years in that obscure but delicate post, before he was appointed apostolic delegate to Greece, which was combined with naming him head of the Vatican diplomatic mission to Turkey.
 At the end of 1944, he was named papal nuncio to Charles de Gaulle's newly liberated France.
 In January 1953 he became a cardinal.
 As such, he immediately became eligible for one of the major Italian archbishoprics, and was appointed patriarch of Venice.
 After the death of Pius XII on Oct.
 9, 1958, he was elected pope on the 12th ballot (October 28) - clearly a compromise candidate acceptable to all parties only because of his advanced years.
 He was crowned at St. Peter's on November 4.
 Soon after, he announced almost casually that he was summoning an ecumenical council - a general meeting of the bishops of the church - the first in almost a century.
 He said the idea came to him in a sudden inspiration.
 His purpose was to "bring the church up to date" (aggiornamento) and to work for its spiritual regeneration.
 He was the first pope since the Reformation who acknowledged frankly that Catholicism stood in need of reinvigoration and reform.
 Some of the Vatican cardinals did everything in their power to delay the council until the old man had passed from the scene and the project could be quietly dropped.
 But the pope pushed on with his plan and lived long enough to preside over the first session of the second Vatican Council in the fall of 1962.
+He was beatified in 2000 and canonized in 2014.

 Ioannes Paulus I, English John Paul I, original name Albino Luciani (b.
 Oct.
 17, 1912, Forno di Canale, Veneto, Italy - d.
 Sept.
 28, 1978, Vatican City), pope of the Roman Catholic Church (1978).
 He was ordained a priest in 1935.
 Appointed (1937) deputy director of the seminary in the Belluno diocese, he taught moral theology, canon law, and sacred art.
 In 1948 he was made vicar-general of his diocese, and in 1958 he was appointed bishop of Vittorio Veneto.
 Made patriarch of Venice in 1969, he became a cardinal in 1973.
 He was elected pope on Aug.
 26, 1978, the first pope with a pastoral rather than a diplomatic or scholarly background since Pius X (reigned 1903-14).
 He was also the first pope to choose a double name and did so in commemoration of his two immediate predecessors, Ioannes XXIII and Paulus VI.
 He endeared himself to millions of people all over the world with his infectious smile, humble piety, and jovial extemporaneous conversations with his audiences.
 For his formal installation, he announced that he would not accept the traditional papal tiara nor be carried by papal throne-bearers to and from the ceremony.
 The sudden death of Ioannes Paulus I, who was discovered the morning after he died of an apparent heart attack while reading in bed, stunned the world.
 His 34-day pontificate was the shortest in modern times.